Fiske Concessions, Inc.

 Owner and operator Jerry Price said his grandparents started the business in 1938 and figures they started attending the Hillsdale County Fair in 1942.

-Price, who started working in the Fiske trailers when he was 12, said for him, it has always been about the people.
+Price, who started working in the Fiske trailers when he was 12.

 For Price, fairs are a way of life.